MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

 [Azure boot diagnostics](/azure/virtual-machines/boot-diagnostics) is enabled to observe the state of the VMs during boot by collecting serial log information and screenshots.
 In this architecture, that data can be accessed through Azure portal and the [the Azure CLI vm boot-diagnostics get-boot-log command](/cli/azure/vm/boot-diagnostics?view=azure-cli-latest#az-vm-boot-diagnostics-get-boot-log).
 The data is managed by Azure and you have no control or access to the underlying storage resource.
 However, if your business requirements demand for more control, you can provision your own storage account to store boot diagnostics.

 [VM insights](/azure/azure-monitor/vm/vminsights-overview) offers an efficient way to monitor VMs and scale sets.
 It gathers data from Log Analytics workspaces and provides predefined workbooks for performance data trending.
-This data can be viewed per VM or aggregated across multiple VMs via Monitor.
+This data can be viewed per VM or aggregated across multiple VMs.

 Application Gateway and the internal load balancer use health probes to detect the endpoint status of the VMs before sending traffic.